When people hear the term “holistic,” they typically think about alternative medicine.

 It brings to mind acupuncture and herbal remedies alone.

-This is a common misconception, as holistic dog health actually combines several traditional and alternative therapies to treat ailing dogs into a single approach with the focus on what's most important.
+This is a common misconception, as holistic dog health combines several traditional and alternative therapies to treat ailing dogs into a single approach focusing on what's most important.

 Veterinarians that practice holistic dog health look at the canine's overall health – not just a few symptoms – and use both traditional and alternative treatments.